Improved orthopaedic and neurological post-op recovery times

 Posture, Gait and Movement

-Posture, gait and movement can be affected by a number of factors – orthopaedic or neurological conditions, muscle tension, arthritis, spinal conditions and more.
+Posture, gait and movement can be affected by a number of factors – orthopaedic or neurologic conditions, muscle tension, arthritis and more.
 The reduced stress on joints, muscles and ligaments while exercising in a buoyant environment can help to re-educate gait and posture.
 Therapeutic movements made by your therapist help to engage postural muscles and encourage your dog to move in a relaxed, balanced posture.

 The underwater treadmill provides the perfect environment to exercise in a low impact, low weight bearing, safe and controlled environment, relieving pressure on joints and minimising any risk of injury.